Tusharbagul/Machine-Learning/README.md

 # Machine-Learning-With-Python
-This repository contains ML algorithms implementated in Python
+This repository contains ML algorithms implemented in Python More use cases is solved using ML algorithms